ejanjoh/BeagleBone-Black/README.md

   a “Hello world” snippet.
 So far the example depend on the ROM that sets up the PLL’s and the clocks in a proper manner.

+- ver 1.1: Fixed line formatting.
+Added a test setting up the clocks needed by UART0.
+This is originally done by the ROM code, but this is overwriting the ROM set-up and is just a pure test; remove it if you like, it doesn’t add any extra value...